-*Prices based on groups of 20 students with 2 free teacher spots.
+*Prices based on groups of 20 students and 2 free teachers.

 Day 1: Aerial Views

 Arrive in Tokyo and transfer to accommodation.
 Head to the 45th floor of the Tokyo Metropolitan Government Building for a fantastic view and trip briefing.

 Day 2: Pop Cultural Paradise

-Rise early to see the bustling Tsukiji fish market before testing your culinary skills at a sushi-making class.
-Spend the afternoon exploring the diverse district of Harajuku, visiting the historically significant Meiji Shrine and spotting outlandish fashion trends in its eclectic shopping streets.
+Explore the diverse district of Harajuku, visiting the historically significant Meiji Shrine and spotting outlandish fashion trends in Harajuku’s eclectic shopping streets.

 Day 3: School Visit

-Day 4: Mountain Cable Car
+Day 4: Hakone

 Day 5: Hillside Shrines

-Hop on board a bullet train to Kyoto.
-First stop is the iconic Fushimi Inari Shrine where you’ll see the thousands of red torii gates that guide pilgrims to the top of the mountain.
+First stop, the iconic Fushimi Inari Shrine, where you’ll see the thousands of red torii gates that guide pilgrims to the top of the mountain.

 Day 6: Golden Pavilion

 Find inner peace at a meditation class led by a monk at Daisen-in Temple, before travelling to Kinkaku-ji Zen Buddhist Temple to see the exquisite Golden Pavilion.

 Day 7: Homeward Bound!